CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 Tool scripts to backup and restore device sensor's data
 =======================================================

 You can use this folder for your device sensor backup/restore tasks.
-The scripts are executed in **command line mode** on the WaziGate.
+The scripts are executed in **command line mode** on the gateway.
+We use the term `starter-kit` for the default configuration consisting of a capacitive device and a tensiometer device.
+This configuration and the `starter-kit` term comes from the initial [PRIMA INTEL-IRRIS project](http://intel-irris.eu) in which we developed the building blocks for the Generic Sensor Platform.

 Sections
 ------
 - **Backup: to backup a given device**
 - **Restore: to restore to a new device**
 - **Restore: to restore to a specific device id**
-- **To copy backup file stored on WaziGate to host computer**
+- **To copy backup file stored on gateway to host computer**
 - **Sensor data samples**
 - **Full Manual Backup of your configured devices**
 - **Periodic and automatic backup of your configured devices**